 Question 1.
 What are the benefits of multi-gene panels?

-Multi-gene panels can identify patients with hereditary cancer predisposition through simultaneous analysis of a group of hereditary cancer predisposition genes when the personal and family histories do not clearly point to a specific cancer syndrome.
-Such panels can also identify patients with hereditary cancer predisposition when the clinical suspicion remains high despite a negative result on a single gene/syndrome genetic test.
-Use of a multi-gene panel can be a cost-effective, efficient approach to genetic testing.
+Multi-gene panels simultaneously analyze a group of hereditary cancer-predisposition genes.
+They are most useful for patients with a personal or family history of cancer that does not clearly point to a specific cancer syndrome.
+Such panels can also identify patients with hereditary cancer predisposition when the clinical suspicion remains high despite a negative result on a single-gene/syndrome genetic test.
+Use of a multi-gene panel can be an efficient approach to genetic testing.

 Question 2.
 What is the cancer risk associated with a positive result (pathogenic or likely pathogenic mutation detected)?

-This panel detects point mutations, deletions, and duplications in 13 genes: APC, BMPR1A, CDH1, EPCAM, MLH1, MSH2, MSH6, MUTYH, PMS2, PTEN, SMAD4, STK11, and TP53.
-This includes genes in the high risk category.
+This panel analyzes 13 genes.
+Point mutations, deletions, and duplications are detected in APC, BMPR1A, CDH1, LH1, MSH2, MSH6, MUTYH, PMS2, PTEN, SMAD4, STK11 and TP53.
+Deletion testing is performed for 3ʹ-EPCAM.
+This includes genes in the high-risk category.